Reporting a Rock Hill Workers’ Compensation Claim

 Were you or your loved one seriously injured on the job in Rock Hill?
 Contact Schiller & Hamilton as soon as possible for help navigating the workers’ compensation process so you can recover all of the benefits you are entitled to.

-When to File a Report
+When to File a Workers’ Compensation Claim in Rock Hill?

 Anyone injured at work should file a workers’ compensation claim, but it is especially important for people who believe their injuries will result in lengthy periods in which they will not be able to work.
 Claims should be filed as soon as possible.